Body Checking: What It Is and How to Stop

 It may exacerbate disordered eating behaviors

 A 2013 study published in Behaviour Research and Therapy (CW: mention of restrictive calorie amounts, BMI measurements, eating disorder behaviors) found that body checking was associated with dietary restriction on the day of and the day after the body checking in women with anorexia nervosa.
-(Note that 96.6% of the participants were Caucasian.
-Lack of diversity in medical research is a huge problem!).

 This suggests that body checking could increase restriction and as a result, perpetuate eating disorder behaviors.